 A module is composed of several components, which combined together, make up a single screen.
 Through props, module components can receive data from the Chat SDK used in the corresponding key function.
 The data type of every props used in the key function is written as

 KeyFunctionProps['ComponentName'].
 By implementing the props in a module component, you can create an interface that allows the component to get access to the necessary data.
-You can also customize these module components and use them instead of the default components in UIKit to build a view.
+You can also customize these module components instead of using the default components in UIKit to build a view.
 To do so, create a custom module component with the props used in the key function and implement the new component in the module.

 The naming convention of functions in UIKit for React Native are as follows: